mpruna/prasleas/_posts/Jenkins_Pipeline.md

 The workflow can seen as a chained sequence of steps(build steps).
 Each successful build step triggers the next build.

 1. Data is available to the public.
-2. A Jenkins job listen for new data and based on a specific action it trigger a build job.
+2. A Jenkins job listens for new data, and based on a specific action (webhook trigger) it starts build job.
-3. A Python scrip generates the analytics.
+3. A Python script generates the analytics.
-4. Post analytics to the public.
+4. Analytics results are pushed to the public

 ### Jenkins architecture